Shivraj0/fdk-client-javascript/documentation/APPLICATION.md

 | --------- | ----  | --- |
 | uid | integer |  |

-Checkout all items in cart to payment and order generation.
-For COD only order will be generated while for other checkout mode                        user will be redirected to payment gateway
+Use this API to checkout all items in the cart for payment and order generation.
+For COD, order will be generated directly, whereas for other checkout modes, user will be redirected to a payment gateway.

 *Success Response:*

-OK
+Success.
+Returns the status of cart checkout.
+Refer `CartCheckoutResponse` for more details.

 Schema: `CartCheckoutResponse`